BrunoAlmeidaKotesky/bakutils-types/README.md

 #### Join:

 On the most basic level, the `Join` type basically just join two string types together.
-But this type is very useful when used on more advanced scenarios, like when using recursively on anothers types, such as `Paths` and `Leaves` type.
+But this type is very useful when used on more advanced scenarios, like when using recursively on another types, such as `Paths` and `Leaves` type.

 *Example:*
 ```ts dark